MaximeVivier/Articles/blog-posts/event-sourcing-serveless/event-sourcing-serveless.md

 > :star2: If you think about it, none of the above problems would be one if only projectors had access to the aggregate when updating a projection.

-## A trick to make data synchronization and replay easier
+## :magic_wand: A trick to make data synchronization and replay easier

 The trick I came up with is implementing **state carried events**.
 Instead of computing the same aggregate in every projector and giving them all access to the event ledger, the **aggregate** is **computed once** and it is **attached to the dispatched events**.
 It takes the form of a new Lambda function that takes only one event in argument, computes the aggregate and attaches it to the event before republishing it.
 I named it `dispatchAggregate`.